jrlarsen/GetProgramming/Ch06_Return_values/chapter6.md

  *
  * 2) Change the call to console.log so that
  *    the display on the console reads:
- *    'The sum of 10 and 35 is 45'
+ *    'The sum of 50 and 23 is 73'
- *    using the sum function to generate the answer.
+ *    using the add function to generate the answer.
  *
- * 3) Can you use the sum function as it is
+ * 3) Can you use the add function as it is
  *    to add more than two numbers?
- *    Hint: You can nest calls to sum.
+ *    Hint: You can nest calls to add.
  *
  * 4) Create a function to return the sum of
  *    three numbers given as arguments.